Elias Díaz Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (5.10).
+- The Phillies have the 23rd-ranked team ERA across all MLB pitching staffs (5.10).

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (19 total, one per game).
+- The Phillies allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Strahm makes the start for the Phillies, his fourth of the season.
-He is 1-1 with a 2.13 ERA and 16 strikeouts in 12 2/3 innings pitched.
+- The Phillies will send Nola (1-2) to the mound for his fifth start of the season.
+He is 1-2 with a 5.91 ERA and 19 strikeouts through 21 1/3 innings pitched.

-- In his most recent time out on Saturday against the Cincinnati Reds, the left-hander went 2 2/3 innings, giving up three earned runs while surrendering two hits.
+- His last time out came on Sunday against the Cincinnati Reds, when the right-hander tossed six innings, surrendering two earned runs while allowing five hits.

-- In four games this season, the 31-year-old has put up a 2.13 ERA and 11.4 strikeouts per nine innings, while giving up a batting average of .156 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.